An Introduction to Higher level Bluetooth Protocols

 At any time, there must be at most one RFCOMM session between any pair of devices.
 When establishing a new DLC, the initiating entity must check if there already exists an RFCOMM session with the remote device.
 A session is identified by the Bluetooth BD_ADDR of the two endpoints.
 RFCOMM must require L2CAP to provide channels with maximum reliability, to ensure that all frames are delivered in order, and without duplicates.

-For better power consumption, if all L2CAP channels towards a certain device are idle for a certain amount of time, a decision may be made to put that device in a low power mode i.e hold, sniff or park mode.
-This will be done without any interference from RFCOMM.
-RFCOMM can state its latency requirements to L2CAP.
-This information may be used by lower layers to decide which low power mode(s) to use.
+For better power consumption, if all L2CAP channels towards a certain device are idle for a certain amount of time, a decision may be made to put that device in a low power mode — hold, sniff, or park mode.
+RFCOMM can state its latency requirements to L2CAP; this information may be used by lower layers to decide which low power modes to use.

-Service Discovery Protocol
+Service Discovery Protocol (SDP)

 Service Attribute It describes a single characteristic of a service.
-It contains the attribute type and value
+It contains the attribute type and value.

 Service Class Each service is an instance of a service class.
-The service class definition provides the definitions of all attributes contained in service records that represent instances of that class
+The service class definition provides the definitions of all attributes contained in service records that represent instances of that class.

-Browsing for service:It creates a service search pattern containing the UUID that represents the root browse group.
+Creates a service search pattern containing the UUID that represents the root browse group.

-The Bluetooth Service Discovery Protocol (SDP) addresses service discovery specifically for the Bluetooth environment.
+The sdp protocol addresses service discovery specifically for the Bluetooth environment.
 It is optimized for the highly dynamic nature of Bluetooth communications.
-SDP focuses primarily on discovering services available from or through Bluetooth devices.
-SDP does not define methods for accessing services; once services are discovered with SDP, they can be accessed in various ways, depending upon the service/protocol.
+SDP focuses primarily on discovering services available from or through Bluetooth devices without defining methods for accessing those services.

 Telephony Control Service Protocol